tristanls/k-bucket/README.md

 Implementation of a Kademlia DHT k-bucket used for storing contact (peer node) information.

+For a step by step example of k-bucket operation you may find the following slideshow useful: [Distribute All The Things](https://docs.google.com/presentation/d/11qGZlPWu6vEAhA7p3qsQaQtWH7KofEC9dMeBFZ1gYeA/edit#slide=id.g1718cc2bc_0661).

 KBucket starts off as a single k-bucket with capacity of _k_.
 As contacts are added, once the _k+1_ contact is added, the k-bucket is split into two k-buckets.
 The split happens according to the first bit of the contact node id.
 The k-bucket that would contain the local node id is the "near" k-bucket, and the other one is the "far" k-bucket.
 The "far" k-bucket is marked as _don't split_ in order to prevent further splitting.
 The contact nodes that existed are then redistributed along the two new k-buckets and the old k-bucket becomes an inner node within a tree data structure.

 As even more contacts are added to the "near" k-bucket, the "near" k-bucket will split again as it becomes full.
 However, this time it is split along the second bit of the contact node id.
 Again, the two newly created k-buckets are marked "near" and "far" and the "far" k-bucket is marked as _don't split_.
 Again, the contact nodes that existed in the old bucket are redistributed.
 This continues as long as nodes are being added to the "near" k-bucket, until the number of splits reaches the length of the local node id.